opted-eu/wp3inventory/README.md

   - [ ] divorce HTML from JS ('newsource.html')
   - [ ] Remove external JS dependencies and collect via yarn instead
   - [ ] get rid of JQuery
-- [ ] Implement Account Delete feature
+- [x] Implement Account Delete feature
+- [ ] Subset Fontawesome, do not load via CDN (because this sets a cookie)
+- [ ] Form field options generator functions all in one file, then use caching module

 ## New Features